kulanko/Library/README.md

 Polymorphism: The identify_book_type method in Type is an example where the behavior differs based on the type of book (eBook or audiobook).

-MEMBERS ROLES
+MEMBERS ROLES.

  ELSIE CHERUIYOT:  Introduction and Sammary at the end.

- BONIFACE KULANKO: Inheritance.
+ BONIFACE KULANKO: Will be doing Inheritance.
+He created the repository, added members, connected it to pycharm and did the REDME.

- INNOCENT ALVIN:   Encapsulation.
+ INNOCENT ALVIN:   Innocent will do Encapsulation.

- JEFF GITUKU:
+ JEFF GITUKU:  He will be taking it through Polymorphism.
+He also took the lead on creating the PowerPoint presentations

- ALEX GITONGA:
+ ALEX GITONGA: Alex will be doing Abstraction.